ZachRosenthal04/LHL_Midterm_Project/README.md

 - **Summer Slight Increase**: Sales moderately rise during summer months.
 - **OND Boost**: A notable surge in sales during the "OND" months (October, November, December), aligning with the holiday season.

-This seasonality guides our marketing and stock planning.
+This seasonality guides marketing and stock planning.

 ### Impact of Tequila Tastings/Samplings on Sales
 - **Direct Correlation**: The regression analysis shows a significant impact of tastings on sales, with a P-Value < 0.0001.
 An increase of 3.56 cases sold is observed for every tasting event conducted.